A Lightweight Semi-supervised Brain Tumor Segmentation Network with Counterfactual Reasoning

 -

-Objective Brain tumor segmentation plays an essential role in clinical diagnosis and treatment planning.
-However, creating reliable labels for medical images is costly and time-consuming, making it difficult to obtain large annotated datasets.
-To address this challenge, we propose a semi-supervised brain tumor segmentation approach that combines a lightweight backbone network with a counterfactual reasoning strategy.
-The study aims to improve segmentation accuracy while keeping the model efficient enough for real clinical use.
-Methods We design a multi-modal encoder–decoder network with shared parameters to reduce the model size and computation.
-The network incorporates anatomical structure consistency as prior knowledge, helping it better align with the underlying brain anatomy.
-During training, a teacher–student framework is used to generate counterfactual samples from their predictions.
-These samples guide the learning of unlabeled data through a counterfactual loss function that enforces pixel-level consistency and feature-level stability.
-This strategy helps the model capture useful structural information from unlabeled scans without relying on artificial data augmentations that may distort tumor boundaries.
-Results and Discussions Experiments conducted on the BraTS2019 and BraTS2021 datasets demonstrate that the proposed method consistently outperforms other models under limited-label conditions.
-On BraTS2019, our approach achieves the best performance in terms of DSC (66.06%), and its IoU (53.16%) is comparable to other models.
-More importantly, it attains the lowest HD95 of 7.60 mm, representing an 11% and 6% reduction compared to UNet3D and LightMU-Net, respectively ( Table 2 and3 ).
-On BraTS2019, the proposed method improves DSC and IoU by 4–7% on average, while reducing HD95 by 0.6 mm (Table 4 and5 ).
-The model is also highly efficient, with only 1.657M parameters, 0.4402T FLOPs, and an inference time of0.0937 s per frame (Table 6 ).
-These results confirm that the optimized design effectively balances segmentation accuracy, computational efficiency, and clinical usability.
-The improvements come from both the lightweight network design and the counterfactual mechanism, which encourages the model to learn anatomically meaningful representations.Conclusions The proposed framework provides a simple yet effective solution for semi-supervised brain tumor segmentation.
-It offers a good balance between accuracy, efficiency, and interpretability, and demonstrates how causal reasoning can be practically integrated into medical image analysis. -
+Objective Brain tumor segmentation plays a key role in clinical diagnosis and treatment planning.
+However, reliable annotation of medical images is costly and time-consuming, which limits the availability of large annotated datasets.
+To address this problem, this paper proposes a semi-supervised brain tumor segmentation method that combines a lightweight multimodal fusion segmentation network with counterfactual reasoning.
+The aim is to improve segmentation accuracy while maintaining sufficient efficiency for deployment in resource-limited clinical scenarios.
+Methods A parameter-sharing multimodal encoder-decoder network is designed to reduce model size and computational cost.
+An anatomical-structure consistency prior is incorporated to improve alignment with brain anatomy.
+During training, a teacher-student framework is used to generate counterfactual samples from model predictions.
+These samples guide learning from unlabeled MRI scans through a counterfactual consistency loss that enforces pixel-level consistency and feature-level semantic stability.
+This strategy helps the model extract structural information from unlabeled data while reducing the risk of boundary distortion caused by conventional data augmentation.
+Results and Discussions Experiments on the BraTS 2019 and BraTS 2021 datasets show that the proposed method consistently outperforms comparison models under limited-label conditions.
+On BraTS 2019, the proposed method achieves the best average Dice Similarity Coefficient (DSC) of 66.06%, and its average Intersection over Union (IoU) of 53.16% is comparable to those of other models.
+More importantly, it obtains the lowest average 95% Hausdorff Distance (HD95) of 7.60 mm, representing reductions of approximately 11% and 6% compared with UNet3D and LightMUnet, respectively ( Tables 3 and4 ).
+On BraTS 2021, the semi-supervised model improves the average DSC and IoU by 4.51% and 5.29%, respectively, and reduces the average HD95 by 0.68 mm compared with the baseline model (Tables 5 and6 ).
+With only 10% labeled data, the proposed method achieves approximately 94% of the fully supervised performance in the main segmentation metrics.
+The model is also efficient, with only 1.657M parameters, a computational cost of 0.440 2 T, and an inference time of 0.093 7 s (Table 7 ).
+These results indicate that the proposed design achieves a favorable balance among segmentation accuracy, computational efficiency, and clinical deployment.
+The improvement is attributed to both the lightweight multimodal fusion segmentation network and the counterfactual mechanism, which guides the model to learn anatomically meaningful representations.Conclusions The proposed framework provides an effective solution for semi-supervised brain tumor segmentation.
+It balances accuracy, efficiency, and interpretability, and shows that causal reasoning can be integrated into medical image analysis in a practical manner. -

 表 1 反事实标签